Introducing time tracking in your company can be challenging. Here is a step-by-step guide to help you implement team time tracking effectively.

-That being said, have you been a part of any company that made the transition towards efficient time tracking tools?
-If so, we’d love to hear from you through the comments section below.
+That being said, have you been a part of any company that made the transition toward efficient time tracking tools?
+If so, we’d love to hear from you in the comments section below.

 Good luck, and have fun handling those projects like a champ!